PersonalArkajyoti/Keep-Your-Teams-Active/README.md

-# Circle Bot - Keep Your Teams Active!
+# 🌀Keep Your Teams Active!
-🌀 Are you tired of your boss keeping your Teams status alive?
+Are you tired of your boss keeping your Teams status alive?
 Introducing Circle Bot – the ultimate way to keep your mouse moving in a circular motion to prevent your status from going idle.
 Just run the script, and let your mouse do the work! 😉

 ## 🚀 Features